Extraordinaire

 I write:

 We met in a stuffy second-class coach on the train from Lyons to Paris.
-I, on another leg of my grand tour; she, leaving relatives in the Midi.* She was at once strong in experience, gentle in tone.
+I, on another leg of my grand tour; she, leaving relatives in the south of France.
+She was at once strong in experience, gentle in tone.
 Her aristocratic bearing was softened with age, but a certain firmness radiated from her body.

-She could have continued in Russian, too, because she had come from there.
-And now that I think about it, a kind of peasant-y earthiness clung to her heavy-set wrapped-up body.
+She could have continued in Russian, though, because she had come from there.
+Come to think of it, a kind of peasant-y earthiness clung to her heavy-set wrapped-up body.

 She was becoming my favorite grandmother, and in a moment of fantasy, my old lady lover.

-In Paris, I offered to thank her with dinner.
+In Paris, I offered to thank her for her company with dinner.
 “No,” she said, “but you may dine with me.”

 She had endured revolutions and sat before me generating a peace that comes out of complete self-knowledge, out of resisting the terrible wear of loneliness.

 We parted.
 I, well-fed, better in soul through her kindness and off on another leg of my grand tour.
-She, at home with her utter decency.
+She, at home in her utter decency.

 Here is the cover of the brochure that Ruth sent…